Posted on September 17, 2015 in Addiction Recovery

-In recovery you have put a lot of the craziness behind you.
+In recovery from substance use you have put a lot of the craziness behind you.
 It’s a brand new life.
 Yet on some level, you still feel like you are different than other people.
 You have to continually make sobriety a priority in your life and you may wish you could just be normal.

 How the Past Affects Today

 Choosing to get sober is a huge step in the right direction, but there is probably some work to be done to put your life in some kind of order.
 There may be many ways in which things you did in the past seem to be hanging over your head.
 Family members or acquaintances may still think of you as an addict or a criminal or a failure in spite of the efforts you are making to make better choices.